AkashPathak-911/LabForCode/README.md

 ### **⚖️ Legal Notice**

-**CodeLab Pro is a completely original implementation.** We did not copy, derive, or use any Judge0 source code.
+**LabForCode is a completely original implementation.** We did not copy, derive, or use any Judge0 source code.
 Our implementation is inspired by Judge0's public API documentation and built from scratch using our own architecture and technologies.

 See [DISCLAIMER.md](DISCLAIMER.md) for complete legal information.